 By the same token, science kits are wonderful.
 They provide all the supplies needed and open the door to some truly unique learning opportunities at home.
 You can give science kits as gifts for Christmas and birthdays.
 What kid is going to complain about the Scientific Explorer Tasty Science Kit!

 7. Gross Is Awesome

 Elementary kids love gross things.
 Slimy worms are cool.
 Slugs are fascinating, and oozy mud is awesome.
 Don’t skip experiments that might be a gross.
 What is elementary science without trying to gross your kids out?
 Kids love the gross stuff of life.

 If your child shows an interest in a topic, follow it.
 Check out books from the library.
 Purchase kits.
 Don’t worry about your regular science studies for a few weeks.
 Instead nurture your child’s interest.
 You won’t miss a vital topic at this age, instead you’ll encourage a life long love of science.

 9. Explore New Topics

 While you want to follow your child’s interests, do explore new science topics with your child.
 You never know when a new concept is going to spark your kid’s imagination and lead to a new passion.
 We’re opening doors, not closing them, in elementary science.

 10. Have Fun

 The most important part of elementary science is to have fun and enjoy yourselves.
 Science is a fascinating subject to delve into.
-You learn how the body works.
-You learn about the stars and the moon.
-You learn about rocks, trees, and plants.
+You learn how the body works, the stars and the moon.
+You also learn about rocks, trees, and plants.
 Have fun and explore the world with your child.